cmendez20/notes/topics/javascript.md

 # JavaScript

+*JavaScript is a high-level, prototype-based, object-oriented, multi-paradigm, interpreted or just-in-time compiled, dynamic, single-threaded, garbage-collected programming language with first-class functions and a non-blocking event loop concurrency model.*

+### Paradigms

+- An approach and mindset of structuring code, which will direct your coding style and technique

+1. Procedural programming
+   - very simple, linear way to organize code with some functions
+2. Object-oriented programming
+3. Functional programming

+### First-Class Functions

+In a language with **first-class functions**, functions are simply treated as **variables**.
+We can pass them into other functions, and return them from functions.

+- i.e. passing a function into another function as an argument: First-class functions!

+### The Concurrency Model

+- how the JavaScript engine handles multiple tasks happening at the same time
+  - Why do we need that?
+- JavaScript runs in one **single thread**, so it can only do one thing at a time.
+  - So what about a long-running task?
+- Sounds like it would block the single thread.
+However, we want non-blocking behavior!
+  - How do we achieve that?
+- By using an **event loop**: takes long-running tasks, executes them in the "background", and puts them back in the  main thread once they are finished.

 ### The Conditional (Ternary) Operator

 The conditional operator, also called the ternary operator, can be used as a one line if-else expression.